MecSim/MecSimCalc-docs/docs/getting-started/example-3.md

 ## Step 2: Inputs

 For this example, create one input group titled "Multiplication Table" with two numerical inputs: "Multiplier" and "Table Range".
 The variable names assigned to these inputs are `multiplier` and `range`.
-The following image shows the inputs stage after creating these inputs:
+The following image shows the inputs step after creating these inputs:

 <div style={{textAlign: 'center'}}>